Endogen/OpenCryptoBot/commands.md

 `/global`

 **Description**
-Get info about global dominance, global and coin specific volume and market capitalization.
+Get info about global dominance, volume and market capitalization.

 **Syntax**
 `/g mcap [or] vol [or] dom`